 MAIN CLUB HOUSE

-The main club house remains closed for congregation.
-Washrooms will be accessible through the ground level front entrance only, on a first come, first serve basis.
-Both of the main club house’s first and second floors will temporarily be restricted to 5 (five) persons total, including the clay target cashier.
-We ask any members that require access to the main club house to inform the clay target cashier prior to entering the building.
+The Restaurant and Bar are closed.
+Washrooms will be accessible through the ground level front entrance only.
+The main club house’s first and second floors will temporarily be restricted to 5 (five) persons total, including the clay target cashier.
 The clay target cashier is responsible for enforcing these rules and granting permission to enter the main club house.

 CLAY TARGET - TRAP/SKEET/SPORTING CLAY